 John formed Norris Design in 1985 and his work history reflects an incredibly diverse range of project types, sizes and locations throughout Colorado and beyond.
 His nearly four decades of work in both the public and private sectors leave a great legacy for the landscape architectural profession.

-Diana has been a culture-shaper at Norris Design for the past 25 years.
+Diana has been a culture-shaper at Norris Design for nearly 30 years.
 One of the “originals”, she sticks around because she loves that no two days are ever the same.
 Despite her maiden name (Diana Ross), she is not famous (yet) and she can’t carry a tune, but she is definitely a rock star planner.
-Wife to Jay and mother of 15-year-old boy-girl twins, her whole family is left-handed except for their Westie, Spike.
+Wife to Jay and mother of college-age boy-girl twins, her whole family is left-handed — including their Westie, Spike.

 With her extensive planning and entitlement experience and an inclusive approach, Diana leads some of Norris Design’s most complex projects.